Training Your Kitten to Use the Litter Box

 - Clean and disinfect the box when you change out the litter.
 Use mild soap and water, or a solution of water and white vinegar.
 Don't use bleach, commercial disinfectants or other harsh chemicals, which could be harmful to your cat.

 - Use an enzyme cleaner to clean areas outside the box where your kitten has had accidents.
-This type of cleaner will eliminate the smell which, if left untreated, might encourage her to keep going in that spot.
+This type of cleaner will eliminate the smell which, if left untreated, might encourage them to keep going in that spot.

 Litter Training Older Cats

 Typically, older cats will already be old hats at using a litter box by the time they come to live with you, but you may run into a litter box training challenge if the cat in question was formerly an outdoor cat.
 Even then, cats have all the instincts to help them learn quickly what a litter box is for.
 Getting them used to the litter may be the biggest challenge.
 In such cases, Vetstreet suggests filling the box with outdoor soil, to begin with.
-As your cat gets used to going in the box, gradually replace more and more of the soil with cat litter to give her a chance to become familiar with the new surface.
+As your cat gets used to going in the box, gradually replace more and more of the soil with cat litter to give them a chance to become familiar with the new surface.

 Troubleshooting Your Cat